andrew/ultimate-awesome/README.md

 - [awesome-flutter-talks](https://github.com/Rahiche/awesome-flutter-talks) - A list of Flutter related talks .
 - [Awesome-NodeJS](https://github.com/tejasrsuthar/Awesome-NodeJS) - A curated collection of best Node.js Resources ✍️.
 - [Awesome-Information-Bottleneck](https://github.com/ZIYU-DEEP/Awesome-Information-Bottleneck) - This is a curated list for Information Bottleneck Principle, in memory of Professor Naftali Tishby.
-- [awesome-multi-agent-papers](https://github.com/kyegomez/awesome-multi-agent-papers) - A compilation of the best multi-agent papers.
 - [Awesome-Reasoning-Foundation-Models](https://github.com/reasoning-survey/Awesome-Reasoning-Foundation-Models) - ✨✨Latest Papers and Benchmarks in Reasoning with Foundation Models.
 - [awesome-rtc](https://github.com/rtckit/awesome-rtc) - :satellite: A curated list of awesome Real Time Communications resources.
 - [awesome-ctf-resources](https://github.com/devploit/awesome-ctf-resources) - A list of Capture The Flag (CTF) frameworks, libraries, resources and software for started/experienced CTF players 🚩.